ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

   Input counts cube file to extract exposure cube definition [NONE] cntcube.fits Output exposure cube file [expcube.fits]

-Alternatively, the exposure cube can be created with different binning than the event cube:
+Alternatively, the exposure cube can be created with different binning than the counts cube:

 .. code-block:: bash